jaderigby/bacon/README.md

 __You are all set!__

-### Create A New Utility Using Bacon ###
+### Creating With Bacon ###

-When creating a new utility, do:
+To create a new utility, do:

 ```
 bacon new
 ```

-This command will walk you through creating a new utility.
+Follow the instructions in the terminal to finish creaating your utility.

 ### Adding An Action ###